a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/05. Arrays Advanced - Exercise/README.txt

 is the second biggest one, the fourth is the second smallest one and so on.
 Print the elements on one row, separated by single space.

+05. Sort an Array by 2 Criteria
+Write a function that orders an array of strings, by their length in ascending order as primary criteria, and by alphabetical value in a scending order as second criteria.
+The comparison should be case-insensitive.
+The input comes as array of strings.
+The output is the ordered array of strings.